-Don’t hesitate to contact your Dean or HROD contact if you need help or advice on any matter relating to the probation monitoring process.
+Don’t hesitate to contact your Dean or People and Organisational Development contact if you need help or advice on any matter relating to the probation monitoring process.
 In addition, members of the Monitoring Group are happy to discuss the expectations of the Group.

 Academic Probation Timetable and Deadlines

 ► Probation Start Date

 Present Year 1 Report and Year 2 Work Plan to:

 Present Year 2 Report and Year 3 Work Plan to:

 *Confirmation will be needed at this meeting of successful completion of the Summative Teaching Observation and mandatory workshops, and achievement of Fellow of the HEA.
 Please ensure that Centre for Academic Practice deadlines are met so that results can be reported.

 If the paperwork is not submitted, confirmation of appointment will be delayed until it has been received and could result in probation being extended into a fourth year.

 Deadlines for Paperwork for Submission to ASPMG (Academic Staff Probation Monitoring Group)

 The Work Plan and Report will be requested approximately three months before the meeting they are due to be considered at.
 A deadline of four weeks before the meeting will be imposed.